 Silva Gallery of Art

-Public hours to view the current exhibition are Monday through Thursday from 11:00 a.m. to 3:30 0 p.m., and by appointment.
-(By appointment only during the week of November 21–25.)
+Public hours to view the current exhibition are by appointment only.
 To make an appointment, please contact Dolores Eaton at 609–737–4133 or by emailing firstname.lastname@example.org .